 Today is a day of reflection.
 I encourage you to spend one day of Christmas break reflecting on God’s faithfulness to you in 2016, as I recommend in Christmas Peace for Busy Moms.
 See the book for several ideas of how to spend a day alone to reflect and refresh.

-Please choose a post from this series, shown below, and reflect on how it inspires you to choose peace this year.
+Please choose a post from this series and reflect on how it inspires you to choose peace this year.
 I am praying God’s peace for everyone who participates, and I would appreciate knowing how this study helped you in the comments.

 Questions for you: